 Dating back to 1877, the 15-hectare necropolis designed by Edmond Le Graive and Louis Coenraets is one of the oldest in the Brussels-Capital Region.
 More than a burial site, it is also a museum and a park.
 The tombs are clustered into several patches of land lined with trees and decorated with more than 700 monuments and sculptures made of bronze, blue stone, and marble.

-As we remember our beloved departed on All Souls’ Day, today could also be an occasion to pay tribute to some of the icons of Belgian history.
+As we remember our beloved departed on All Souls’ Day, this moment could also be an occasion to pay tribute to some of the icons of Belgian history.
 Visiting their grave is the closest you’ll ever get to being in their presence.